Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: RELATED WORK

 \section{RELATED WORK}

-Robotic simulation has advanced significantly in recent years, with various frameworks addressing key challenges such as physics accuracy, photorealistic rendering, and real-time performance.
-This section reviews related work in three main areas: robotics-focused simulation platforms, comparisons of physics engines, and benchmarking SLAM and navigation under adverse visual conditions.
+Robotic simulation has advanced significantly in recent years, addressing key challenges in physics accuracy, photorealistic rendering, and real-time performance.
+This section reviews related work in three main areas: robotics-focused simulation platforms, physics engine comparisons, and benchmarking of SLAM and navigation under adverse visual conditions.